getodk/docs/collect-guide.rst

 .. _connecting-to-google:

-Connecrting to a Googe Drive Account
+Connecting to a Googe Drive Account
 --------------------------------------

 - Open the app's main menu (:guilabel:`⋮`)  and then select :menuselection:`General Settings`.